epfl-si/ticketshop.ops/README.md

 `./cffsible`

-1. Uses the «IDEV-FSD cadi base image» to build the ticketshop image, checkouting the code from [c4science].
+1. Build the ticketshop image on top of `ghcr.io/epfl-si/common-web`, and the source code from https://github.com/epfl-si/ticketshop
-1. Adds some secrets and config map, create a service, routes and a deployment config.
+1. Adds some secrets and config map, creates a service, routes and a deployment config.
-1. If needed or asked, it will redeploy the pod.
+1. If needed or asked, will redeploy the pod.

 Detailled operations might look like:
 ```